alfrix/docs/docs/library/pcsx_rearmed.md

 - **Memcard slot 0: `Wild Arms 2 (USA).srm**

-!!! warning ""
+!!! attention
 	To import your old memory cards from other emulators, you need to rename them to the Libretro savedata format.

-### Rumble

-Rumble only works when the 'Enable Vibration' core option is set to On and the joypad input driver being used has rumble function implementation (e.g. **Xinput**).
+!!! warning
+	Keep in mind that save states also include the state of the memory card; carelessly loading an old save state will **OVEWRITE** the memory card, potentially resulting in lost saved games. **You can set the 'Don't overwrite SaveRAM on loading savestate' option in RetroArch's Saving settings to On to prevent this.**

 ## Core options

 The PCSX ReARMed core has the following option(s) that can be tweaked from the core options menu.
 The default setting is bolded.

+Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

 - **Frameskip** (**0**/1/2/3)